-The Committee takes information and advice from inside and outside the Group, Internal support was provided by the Chief People Officer, the Director of Reward & Performance, and other senior leadership as appropriate.
+The Committee takes information and advice from inside and outside the Group.
+Internal support was provided by the Chief People Officer, the Director of Reward & Performance, and other senior leadership as appropriate.
 No individual was present when matters relating to their own remuneration were discussed.

 The Committee seeks advice from independent external advisers as appropriate.
 Following Korn Ferry's appointment in 2023, the Committee continued to engage with Korn Ferry for independent advice in 2024.
-The Committee completed an evaluation of Korn Ferry's performance in November 2024 and was satisfied with the support it had received and that the advice it receives is objective and independent.
-Korn Ferry was also used by the Group Nomination Committee to assist in independent Non-Executive Director recruitment.
-As Korn Ferry does not advise the Committee on Non-Executive Director remuneration, the Committee is satisfied that there are no conflicts of interest resulting from Korn Ferry's appointment.
-The fees paid for services provided by Korn Kerry to the Committee in 2024 were £47,392.50 (2023: £10.683) inclusive of VAT.
-Fees were determined on a time and expenses basis.
+The Committee completed an evaluation of Korn Ferry's performance in November 2024 and was satisfied with the support it had received and

 Remuneration Policy and also included a buyout award.
 Full details of Marc's remuneration is included on page 103.
-The buyout award has been structured to match the terms of the deferred remuneration forfeited at Marc's previous emplover.
+The buyout award has been structured to match the terms of the deferred remuneration forfeited at Marc's previous employer.